-- 5) If you need more information about the potential introducer, click the profile picture or their name to open that person's profile. - 6) When you're ready to initiate an introduction request click Ask ... about
+6) If you need more information about the potential introducer, click the profile picture to open that person's profile.

+7) When you're ready to initiate an introduction request, move your cursor over the introducer's name and headline, and click Ask ... about

-- 7) Follow these best practices for the best chance at receiving an introduction. - State your intent: Be clear about why you're asking for an introduction. - Give an out: Be professional and give a way to say no. - 8) Click Send Request.
+- 8) Follow these best practices for the best chance at receiving an introduction. - State your intent: Be clear about why you're asking for an introduction. - Give an out: Be professional and give a way to say - 9) Click Send Request.